ehmicky/test-each/README.md

   },
 )

 // Snapshot testing.
-The `output` is implicitly set on the first run,
+The `output` is automatically set on the first run,
 // then re-used in the next runs. testEach(
   [{ first: 2, second: 2 }, { first: 3, second: 3 }],